 Skirt answering the question and do it in a very casual way.
 Avoid going into any sort of detail.
 You will do fine answering.

 Jeff Altman, The Big Game Hunter is a coach who worked as a recruiter for what seems like one hundred years.
 His work involves life coaching, as well as executive job search coaching and business life coaching.
-He is the host of “Job Search Radio,” “No BS Job Search Advice Radio,” and his newest show, “No BS Coaching Advice.”
+He is the host of “Job Search Radio” and “No BS Job Search Advice Radio,” both available through iTunes and Stitcher.

 JobSearchCoachingHQ.com offers great advice for job hunters—videos, my books and guides to job hunting, podcasts, articles, PLUS a community for you to ask questions of PLUS the ability to ask me questions where I function as your ally with no conflict of interest answering your questions.